 Things to Consider When Setting a Price for Your Home

-Pricing a home is perhaps one of the most controversial steps to the real estate process and can often become a point of contention between home owner and realtor.
+Pricing a home is one of the most challenging steps in the real estate process and can often become a point of contention between homeowner and realtor.
 The difference between the time and money you’ve poured into your home and what the market says your home’s value is may be far apart in your mind, and that can lead to a lot of confusion and hurt feelings.

 The balancing act here is clear.
 If you price your home too low, it will sell very quickly but you will lose some of the equity you’ve worked so hard to build up in your property.
-If you price the house too high, your home could sit on the market for an extended period of time and while you may end up getting more than a low ball offer for the home, you will have to go through months of waiting to do so.
+If you price the house too high, your home could sit on the market for an extended period and while you may end up getting more than a lowball offer for the home, you will have to go through months of waiting to do so.

 Establish Your Needs

 By telling your realtor exactly the kind of real estate transaction you are looking for, you can make the pricing process much easier for your agent.
 If you are looking for a speedy transaction above all else, your realtor may feel a bit better about pricing the home aggressively.
 You may not get as much as you could for the property, but the pricing technique would fulfill your primary objective.